chaoren/vim-wordmotion/README.md

-Customizable word motions for Vim
+More useful word motions for Vim
 =================================

 Under Vim's definition of a `word`: